john-bagiliko/Django-Projects/README.md

 # Django-Projects
-This django app allows all to add a school, view a school, delete a school and  modify a school.
+This django app allows all to add a school, view a school, delete a school, search a school and  modify a school.
 One can make an api request and will have the ability to do anything with it, ie. GET, PUT, PATCH, DELETE etc.